-Table 1 reports the point estimates for the term structure of welfare costs.
-The first four term structure components at semestral frequency are of 13.3, 12.9, 9.8 and 7.6 percent.
-These numbers compare to an average equity premium of 7.3 percent.
+numbers compare to an average equity premium of 7.3 percent.
 I then rely on proposition 2 to compute the costs of uncertainty around multi-period cash flows.
 Namely, I estimate average welfare costs of 0.61 percent associated with uncertainty one semester out, of 0.59 percent associated with up to one-year-ahead uncertainty, of 0.52 percent with up to 18-months-ahead uncertainty, and of 0.45 percent with up to two-years-ahead uncertainty.

-Additionally, Table 1 shows the welfare cost of one-period ahead uncertainty for different periodicities, from semestral to biennial.
+Additionally, Table 1 shows the welfare cost of one-period-ahead uncertainty for different periodicities, from semestral to biennial.
 These estimates complement the evidence about the term structure in a way that bypasses the somewhat arbitrary choice of a semestral periodicity of the strips.
-I find comparable results: the average cost of one-year-ahead uncertainty over the two samples is of 0.51 percent, whereas the cost of uncertainty over the next two years is of 0.36 percent.
+I find comparable results: the average cost of one-year-ahead uncertainty over the two samples is 0.51 percent, whereas the cost of fluctuations over the next two years is 0.36 percent.